jojokarlin/Git_DRI_Jan_2017/gitinit.md

 Whatever text editor pops up should be the one that you set in your `git config`.
 We have configured it to use Sublime.
 To change your text editor, edit the `.git/config`.

 Using markdown style, give your document a title, insert your name and today's date.
+For reference, here is the [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) again.

 After opening your file in your text editor, add or make whatever changes you would like.
 CTRL + S saves the file, SHIFT + CTRL + W closes the Sublime file.
 ___